zoran-topalovic/Workspace-ONE-to-Intune/README.md

-# wsone-to-intune
-Workspace ONE to Microsoft Intune migration script
+# Workspace ONE to Microsoft Intune migration script